learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. When to use function declarations and expressions in JavaScript?
+## Q 9.18.
+When to use function declarations and expressions in JavaScript?

 **Function Declarations:**